 From Thanksgiving to New Years you can visit the Del Mar Racetrack and purchase a $15 dollar ticket for a mile and a half drive through the West Coast’s largest animated drive-though light show.
 Holiday of Lights website describes the even as More than 400 twinkling, lively displays located around the Del Mar Racetrack will delight your family and make it your holiday tradition.
 Here is a video of the event.

-Lift to Mt Baldy
+Take the Lift to Mt Baldy

 If you are looking for a traditional day in the snow, buy a lift ticket up to the top of Mt Baldy.
 At over 8,000 feet of elevation, this area has snow for the family to play in (weather permitting), snowboard, hiking and even a restaurant if you just want to relax and take in the views.
 I love heading up here every year to snowboard but even if you are just playing around or watching a sunset it is a fun way to get a white Christmas in Southern California.